GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

-\textbf{Aggregation analysis.} In \textbf{Algorithm \ref{alg:alg1}} of Section \ref{sec:GTNet}, the feature extraction network consists of multiple Graph Transformers, and we concatenate the output of each Graph Transformer to aggregate the features.
+\textbf{Aggregation analysis.} In Algorithm \ref{alg:alg1} of Section \ref{sec:GTNet}, the feature extraction network comprises multiple Graph Transformers, and we concatenate the output of each Graph Transformer to aggregate the features.
 Here, we adopt four aggregations: max, avg, add (max, avg) and concat (max, avg) to perform the ablation test, where max is the max pooling and avg is the average pooling, add (max, avg) is to directly add the results of max pooling and average pooling, and concat (max, avg) is to concatenate the results of max pooling and average pooling.
-From the results shown in TABLE \ref{table:Aggregation_operation.}, we can observe that only taking max pooling is better than only taking average pooling, for the two operations combining max and avg, the concatenating improves the mIoU by 0.53\% compared with direct adding, single using max as the aggregation operation is able to extract more representative features in the feature update process.
+From the results shown in Table \ref{table:Aggregation_operation.}, we can observe that only taking max pooling is better than only taking average pooling, for the two operations combining max and avg, the concatenating improves the mIoU by 0.53\% compared with direct adding, single using max as the aggregation operation is able to extract more representative features in the feature update process.

-\textbf{Number $K$ of neighboring points.} This experiment investigates the number of neighbors set in Local Transformer, which determines the neighborhood range of the centroids.
-The results are shown in TABLE \ref{table:k_value}, the best performance is achieved when $K$ is set to 20.
-GTNet could not extract enough contextual information for model prediction when the neighborhood range is small ($K=5$ or $K=10$ or $K=15$).
+\textbf{Number $K$ of neighboring points.} This experiment analyzes the number of neighbors set in Local Transformer, which determines the neighborhood range of the centroids.
+The results are shown in Table \ref{table:k_value}, the best performance is achieved when $K$ is set to 20.
+GTNet could not extract sufficient contextual information for model prediction when the neighborhood range is small ($K=5$ or $K=10$ or $K=15$).
 The implementation of the intra-domain cross-attention mechanism may introduce too many noise points when the neighborhood range is large ($K=25$), and this also directly leads to a decrease in the accuracy of the model.

 \textbf{Feature encoding.} Local Transformer takes feature encoding to enhance the perception of local shapes.
 In this investigation, we test its effect by taking and removing feature encoding $ \boldsymbol{F}^{'} $.
-The results are shown in TABLE \ref{table:encoding_feature}.
-If the feature encoding is missing, the performance of the model decreases significantly by 1.48\%, which also reflects that the feature encoding proposed in this paper is usable and can improve the performance of the model.
+The results are shown in Table \ref{table:encoding_feature}.
+In the table, remove the model with feature encoding as the baseline.
+If the feature encoding is missing, the performance of the model decreases significantly by 1.48\%, which also reflects that the feature encoding proposed in this paper is practical and can improve the performance of the model.